tsg-iitkgp/OnBoarding/README.md

 - **Add new ideas and the incomplete work to the issues tab** of this repository so that they can be passed on easily.
 - [Get Society Wiki Page](https://wiki.metakgp.org/w/Category:Societies_and_clubs) updated by the respective societies; **use last year's mail** as the template (available in official Gmail account with subject "Update Your Organisation's MetaKGP Wiki Page").
 Take email address of all previous governors of all societies from the past PR chair and send them a mail to update the wiki page.
 - Posts which are to be sent every year are present in the current GitHub repository; they must be sent again or removed after discussion with form Technology Coordinator.

+### Gymkhana Website

+As the Technical Coordinator, one needs to maintain and update the GymKhana website.
+The instructions are provided in the website repository.
+Below are few actions which need to be taken every year:

+- Update GymKhana website with new position holders.
+- Update socities page with any new information present.
+- Update the email ID present in wordpress contact forms.

 ## CONTACT